 The adder is a combinational circuit that add binary digits for arithmetic computation.
 A combinational circuit is a kind of digital circuit that has an input, a logic circuit and an output.

-For variables, there are combinations of input variables and for each input combination, there is one and only one output.
-Therefore, output from combinational circuit is a Boolean function expressed in terms of input variables.
-Remember that there is only one output for an input combination.
+combinations of input variables and for each input combination, there is one and only one output.
+Therefore, output from combinational circuit is a Boolean function expressed in terms of

 This article we talk about adders, so you must be familiar with following concepts: Minterm, Boolean function minimization, K-map and Truth tables.